 The Office of Undergraduate Studies strives to provide a wide range of programs and services to assist Auburn’s undergraduates.
 Below is a listing of the Directors for the OUS units – feel free to contact anyone of them if you need assistance or want to learn more about their unit.
-Click here to view the staffing directory for the Office of Undergraduate staff.
+Visit the Staff Directoryfor the Office of Undergraduate staff.

 The Honors College offers high-achieving Auburn students the advantages of a small school or college in the context of a large university.
 It is designed for motivated students capable of advanced work and provides a unique opportunity for academic excellence.
 These students may be enrolled in any college or school of the University that has undergraduate programs or offerings.Honors College website